avantrec/avantrec.github.io/sonoplus/faq.md

 ## Why do you use a Raspberry Pi as the basis for SonoPlus?

 The Pi is ideally suited for the SonoPlus application.
 It's small, silent, reliable, has low power demands, and has regulatory approval in all target geographies.
-And, it's a little computing  powerhouse, with more than enough processing power for the initial AirPlay capability as well as for a range of upcoming new features.
+And, it has more than enough computing power to deliver AirPlay capability as well as for a range of upcoming new features.

 ## What's next for SonoPlus?